jrtashjian/pluginwp/README.md

 🚧 [**UNDER DEVELOPMENT**](https://github.com/jrtashjian/pluginwp/issues/1) 🚧

-This code serves as a starting point for building a WordPress plugin using React and the [block editor components](https://github.com/WordPress/gutenberg/tree/trunk/packages).
-I also wanted to build WordPress plugins in a more modern PHP way by introducing a portion of the [Service Container](https://laravel.com/docs/8.x/container) and [Service Providers](https://laravel.com/docs/8.x/providers) that are used in the [Laravel framework](https://laravel.com/).
+PluginWP is a modern starting point for building WordPress plugins using React and the [block editor components](https://github.com/WordPress/gutenberg/tree/trunk/packages).
+It brings a more maintainable and scalable approach to plugin development by introducing concepts from Laravel, such as the [Service Container](https://laravel.com/docs/8.x/container) and [Service Providers](https://laravel.com/docs/8.x/providers).

+## Features

+- Modern PHP architecture inspired by Laravel
+- React-based block editor components
+- Composer and npm support
+- Pre-configured build tools and scripts
+- Easy-to-follow structure for scalable plugin development

 ## Installation